Woods & rural delights

 - In 250 metres turn left into Rushams Road.

-- In 150 metres cross North Parade and enter Horsham Park.
+- In 150 metres cross North Parade and enter Horsham Park where you turn right.